Candidate for the US Embassy in Berlin does not believe in Nord Stream 2

 Biden had nominated political scientist Gottman in the summer.
 The Senate has yet to approve the staffing.
 Republicans in the Capitol had recently significantly delayed the endorsements of diplomatic leaders.
 The background to this is also the controversy over Nord Stream 2.
 Guttmann is the president of the University of Pennsylvania.
 The 72-year-old woman of German-Jewish descent will be the first woman to hold the position in Berlin if it is approved by the Senate.
 As a scientist, she has received many awards.

 “You have my promise to focus on diplomacy that opposes all threats and violations of human rights, especially by Russia and China,” Gottman said during questioning.
 Guttmann said Germany was one of Europe’s “most important allies”.
-“If confirmed, I would be happy to begin my work at this crucial point in our relationship, when a new German government enters the world stage.”
+“If confirmed, I will be happy to take over my job at this crucial stage in our relations, when a new German government is entering the world stage.”